 Could this be stacking or churning?
 This is a scenario that may require further investigation!

-Below is a copy of the full Total Line Alert for this case study:
+Below is a copy of the full Total Line Alert for this case study (You can also view an expandable version of this Total Line Alert):

 This is a real MIB member – could this data be from your company?
 What does your company have in place to predict stacking or churning risk?